 Lucas St. Clair

 Lucas was born in Dover-Foxcroft, Maine and spent his childhood in a hand-built log cabin with few amenities and a focus on living in harmony with nature.
 After graduating college, Lucas immersed himself in outdoor wilderness adventures: hiking the Appalachian Trail, paddling the North Forest Canoe Trail, and fine-tuning his survival skills with the National Outdoor Leadership School in Patagonia.
 He then pursued an interest in organic and sustainable food, and graduated from the prestigious Le Cordon Bleu Cooking School in London.
 After that he worked in the food and wine industry for ten years.
 Lucas is an avid fly fisherman, boater, and mountain climber.
 Lucas works full time for Elliotsville Plantation, Inc. to conserve the land in the North Maine Woods for future generations, and he serves on the board of the Quimby Family Foundation.
-He currently resides in Portland with his wife Yemaya and their young daughter Gabriella.
+He currently resides in Portland with his wife Yemaya and their two young children.

 Andrew was born in Boston, Massachusetts and spent summers enjoying the coastal waters of Cape Cod and Nantucket.
 After attending boarding school in Newport, RI, it was clear that he would need to spend his life on or near the water.
 Upon graduating from Hobart College with a B.S. in BioChemistry, Andrew took a position as a coach of the Bowdoin Sailing Team and moved to Portland, having never been there before.
 After several years in the marine industry, including 4 years working for North Sails, Andrew joined RBC Wealth Management as a Financial Advisor and is currently a candidate for the CFA.
 Andrew, his young daughter Caroline and dog Tank live in Falmouth and enjoy exploring and racing sailboats throughout the Maine coast.